Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Doubly stochastic advection-diffusion-decay model (DSADM)

 \section{Doubly stochastic advection-diffusion-decay model (DSADM)}

-Here, we allow the parameters $\boldsymbol\theta=(U,\rho,\nu,\sigma)$ of the model Eq.(\ref{mdl}) to be spatio-temporal random fields by themselves.
+Here, we allow the parameters $\boldsymbol\theta=(U,\rho,\nu,\sigma)$ of the model Eq.(\ref{mdl}) to be spatiotemporal random fields by themselves.
 The resulting model becomes, thus, a three-level hierarchical model \citep[][]{Wikle,Banerjee}.
-At the first level is the random field in question $\xi(t,s)$ modeled conditionally on second-level fields $\boldsymbol\theta(t,s)$.
-At the second level are the random fields $\boldsymbol\theta(t,s)=(U(t,s),\rho(t,s),\nu(t,s),\sigma(t,s))$ controlled by the hyperparameters $\boldsymbol\gamma$ (which are on the third level).
-So, to compute a realization of the pseudo-random field $\xi(t,s)$, we, first, specify the hyperparameters $\boldsymbol\gamma$.
-Then, we compute realizations of the second-level (secondary) fields $\boldsymbol\theta(t,s)$.
+At the first level is the random field in question $\xi(t,s)$ modeled conditionally on the second-level fields $\boldsymbol\theta(t,s)=(U(t,s),\rho(t,s),\nu(t,s),\sigma(t,s))$, which are controlled by the third-level hyperparameters $\boldsymbol\phi$.
+So, to compute a realization of the pseudo-random field $\xi(t,s)$, we first specify the hyperparameters $\boldsymbol\phi$.
+Then, we compute realizations of the second-level (secondary or parameter) fields $\boldsymbol\theta(t,s)$.
 Finally, we substitute the secondary fields for the respective parameters in Eq.(\ref{mdl}) and solve the resulting equation for the primary field $\xi(t,s)$.

 The idea behind this extension of the basic model Eq.(\ref{mdl}) is the following.
 If the secondary fields $\boldsymbol\theta(t,s)$ vary {\em smoothly} in space and time, then, locally, in a vicinity of some point in space-time $(t_0,s_0)$, the statistics of the field $\xi(t,s)$ will resemble that for the stationary model Eq.(\ref{mdl}) with constant parameters equal to $\boldsymbol\theta(t,s)$ {\em frozen} at the point $(t_0,s_0)$ \citep[see also][sec.
 3.2]{Lindgren}.
-As the statistics of the model Eq.(\ref{mdl}) with constant parameters do depend on the parameters $\boldsymbol\theta$ (see section \ref{sec_hom}), the resulting solution $\xi(t,s)$ to the model Eq.(\ref{mdl}) with variable parameters becomes non-stationary in space-time, with the degree of non-stationarity controlled by the variability in the secondary fields $\boldsymbol\theta(t,s)$.
+As the statistics of the model Eq.(\ref{mdl}) with constant parameters do depend on the parameters $\boldsymbol\theta$ (see section \ref{sec_hom}), the resulting solution $\xi(t,s)$ to the model Eq.(\ref{mdl}) with variable parameters becomes non-stationary in space-time, with the degree of the non-stationarity controlled by the variability in the secondary fields $\boldsymbol\theta(t,s)$.